 Daily Rituals: How Artists Work, by Mason Currey

 If it’s not obvious from everyone’s favorite column here on MegBiram.com — GSD — (it means get shit done if you’re new around here), I am obsessed with people’s rituals and routines.
 I love to know how other people organize their time, how they plan their days, how they motivate themselves to get to work.
 I think it’s because I’m always trying to refine my routine and be more efficient in my work.
-Seriously I read a ton of books and articles on this topic (and if you want to glean all of that knowledge from me you should come to my GSD Workshop in March).
+Seriously I read a ton of books and articles on this topic.

 So when I found out about this book — daily rituals and routines of ARTISTS — I couldn’t order it fast enough.
 It was beyond interesting, but I kept wanting more.
 I didn’t want it to end.
 I loved reading about each person — famous novelists, mathematicians, playwrights, painters, scientists, philosophers!
 Guess I’ll just need to go find all of their biographies!